flowx-ai/docs-flowx/versioned_docs/version-2.13.0/platform-deep-dive/core-components/core-extensions/content-management/substitution-tags.md

 # Substitution tags

 Substitution tags are used to generate dynamic content across the platform.
-As enumerations, substitution tags can be defined for each language set for the solution.&#x20;
+As enumerations, substitution tags can be defined for each language set for the solution.

 ![](../../../img/substitution_tags.png)